urbit/urbit/pkg/hs/urbit-uruk/skew.md

 input events, you can mitigate the [Trusting Trust][trustingtrust] attack by verifying that different interpreters calculate the exact same state from the same sequence of input events.
-Because it is so small and simple because it is "tiny and diamond perfect", any motivated college student should be able to write their own compatible interpreter instead of relying on one built by others, like the aspirations of the Cypherpunks of old.
+Because it is so small and simple because it is "tiny and diamond-perfect", any motivated college student should be able to write their own compatible interpreter instead of relying on one built by others, like the aspirations of the Cypherpunks of old.